 - Requiring ingestion of an undesirable or unwanted substance (food, drink, concoction).

-- Harassment, whether verbal, mental or physical of individual(s) or group(s).
+- Harassment (whether verbal, mental or physical) of individual(s) or group(s).

 - Scavenger hunts that require or result in theft; forced or coerced road trips and/or kidnapping.

 - Endorsing or conducting pranks such as borrowing or stealing items, destruction of property or objects, pulling false fire alarms, or any other activity in violation of the law.

 - Personal servitude (doing chores or errands for the group(s) or individual members).

 - Sleep interruption or deprivation; conducting activities that do not allow adequate time to study.